ihoohvvh/README/README.md

 do not copy my ponies or ill kiss u passionately

-C+H+K FREELY!!! be free to interact if i catch ur eyeeeee (sorry,ill return later) match with me either (any duo or pairing)
+C+H+K FREELY!!! be free to interact if i catch ur eyeeeee (sorry,ill return later)

+if u wanna be friends or smth just whisper me

+match with me either (any duo or pairing)

 i lil bit dumb and cold at talking and stuff cos lang barrier, its not because i dont wanna talk to u